dixonge/gtd-hugo/content/posts/2018-07-22-indieweb-future.md

   - replies

 ---
-Yes, THIS &#8211; this is the web experience I&#8217;m looking for.
+Yes, THIS - this is the web experience I'm looking for.
 Full interaction without soul-sucking algo-timelines.